Academic Policy 1405.11

 Tenured and tenure-track candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a national or international reputation in their discipline.
 Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.

-Non-tenure-track candidates must be effective scholars and teachers and demonstrate a pattern of distinguished accomplishments in scholarship that indicates achievement of a regional, national or international reputation in their discipline.
-Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents. - Promotion from Professor to University Professor or Distinguished Professor
+Non-tenure-track candidates must be effective teachers and scholars, consistent with their appointment, and demonstrate a pattern of distinguished accomplishments that indicates achievement of a regional, national or international reputation in their discipline.
+Individual Colleges or Schools may adopt additional or more specific requirements in their approved policy documents.

 Specific criteria for promotion to University Professor or Distinguished Professor are contained in Board Policy 470.1 and Academic Policy 1405.13.